GarthDB/metal-candle/docs/src/guide/devices.md

 ## Choosing the Right Device

 ### Use Metal GPU when:
-- ✅ Training models (1.5-2.4x faster for LoRA)
+- ✅ Training models (1.76-3.14x faster than CPU for LoRA)
-- ✅ Large tensor operations
+- ✅ Large tensor operations (>1000 elements)
 - ✅ Batch processing
 - ✅ Model inference

 ### Use CPU when:
 - ✅ Small operations (<1000 elements)
-- ✅ Sampling/token selection
+- ✅ Sampling/token selection (faster due to lower overhead)
 - ✅ Testing and debugging
 - ✅ Metal unavailable